 From his long overcoat, he produced the hollowed-out book together with a sword.
 He then raised the book above his head and stabbed the animal’s bladder.
 Blood spattered across the shocked congregation and Lay was marched out of the building.
 Subsequently, Lay was formally disowned by Quakers both in the US and UK.
 The disownment was the culmination of nearly 25 years of campaigning by Lay against the slave trade.

 Lay was born near Colchester, England, in 1682 to a Quaker family.
-From birth he suffered from a form of dwarfism that caused a major curvature of the spine resulting in him standing just over four feet tall.
+From birth he suffered from a form of dwarfism that caused a major curvature of the spine resulting in him standing at about four and a half foot tall.

-Despite his disability Lay made it through childhood and began work as an adult, first a shepherd and then a glove maker.
-He then ran away to London, gained employment as a sailor and, in 1718, moved to Barbados.
+Despite his disability, Lay made it through childhood and began work as an adult, first a shepherd and then a glove maker.
+In 1718, he then ran away to London and got married to fellow Quaker Sarah Smith.
+In London he gained employment as a sailor and moved to Barbados.

 In 1731, Lay found his way to America first landing in Massachusetts and the local Quakers sent word to London asking if he was in good stead.
 They replied that he was a committed Friend, but felt he was too outspoken in meetings.
 They stated: